D1mme/Par-measure/README.md

 $$ D(s, \epsilon) = d $$

 If $d \leq 1$, it is predicted that a human observer cannot notice the difference between $s$ and $s^\star=s-\epsilon$ in the presence of $s$.
-The coustic signal $s$, which limits the audibility of the distortion, is called the masker.
+The acoustic signal $s$, which limits the audibility of the distortion, is called the masker.
 The Par-measure operates in the frequency domain on short-time frames of about 20 to 40 ms [1].

 This repository includes:
+- DRAFT A report which briefly explains the background of the Par-measure, the functionality of the code and the provided examples;
 - The code which can be used to compute the masking curves;
-- DRAFT A report which briefly explains the background of the Par-measure, the functionality of the code and the provided examples;https://scite.ai/reports/10.1155/asp.2005.1292
 - Example 1, which shows the functionality of the code;
 - TO BE ADDED IN THE NEAR FUTURE Example 2, which uses the Par-measure to increase the loudness of acoustic signals while keeping the perceived distortion limited.
 This example is directly based on the work done by Jeannerot et al. in [2] and, in my opinion, is a very nice example of how to use the Par-measure inside an optimisation framework.